Updated August 14th, 2018.

 Rock on the Beach is a live sports bar which is popular amongst expats and backpackers.

-Places To Stay in Kep
+Where To Stay in Kep

 Despite Kep being quiet, there are a whole load of accommodation options to choose from, ranging from budget (Tree Top Bungalows offer 21 wooden bungalows and 2 tree top houses on a big fruit farm from $5 – $25 a night, and the sociable Kepmandou from $3 a night) to (a great deal) at high-end, such as Veranda Natural Resort – an exclusive nature retreat nestled in a quiet hillside, with private luxury bungalows.